Ascension Providence Hospital Diagnostic Radiology - Curriculum

 Health Care Economics

-Our residents participate in the ACR/Radiology Leadership Institute Health Care Economics Milestones Program.
+As part of a 4-year rotating curriculum in non-interpretive topics, our residents participate in the ACR/Radiology Leadership Institute Health Care Economics Milestones Program.
 This collaborative, interactive program led by national experts and local faculty moderators provides training in healthcare economics with emphasis on the ACGME milestone requirements.

 Financial Support for Residents